We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Use a trustworthy scanner app: Though most phone cameras come with built-in scanners, consider using a reputable third-party application that allows one to preview the destination URL.

 Carefully evaluate the URL: Do not click shortened URLs blindly.
-If it looks suspicious, such as with misspellings or unrelated domain names, avoid the code.
+Avoid the code if it looks suspicious, such as with misspellings or unrelated domain names.

 Beware of public QR Codes: Do not scan codes from unknown sources, and more so if it seems too good a deal to be true, like free present offers.